NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 In addition, Lisps have the `withOverrides` function, which can be used to substitute any package in the scope of their `pkgs`.
-This will be useful together with `overrideLispAttrs` when dealing with slashy ASDF systems, because they should stay in the main package and be build by specifying the `systems` argument to `build-asdf-system`.
+This will be useful together with `overrideLispAttrs` when dealing with slashy ASDF systems, because they should stay in the main package and be built by specifying the `systems` argument to `build-asdf-system`.

 ## The 90% use case example {#lisp-use-case-example}